rsimon/mini-gazetteer/README.md

    }
 }
 ```
-## Running the Script
+## Running the Conversion Outside of .buildGazetteer

 This repository does not include the source data.
 (It's big...)
+If the `./buildGazetteer` script
-Download the data from
+doesn't work for you, download the data from quattroshapes and GeoNames into the `source-data`
-quattroshapes and GeoNames into the `source-data` folder first (instructions are [here](https://github.com/rsimon/mini-gazetteer/blob/master/source-data/README.md)), and
+folder yourself first (instructions are [here](https://github.com/rsimon/mini-gazetteer/blob/master/source-data/README.md)).
-then run `python convertSourceData.py`.
+Uncompress the files and run `python convertSourceData.py`.
+Done.

 ## And What Now?